sathishc/flutter-amplify/README.md

 }

 ```
+Ensure your Android minSdkVersion is 21 in your android/app/build.gradle settings.

 Now build the project and redeploy the app into the emulator.
 You should now see components that allow you to sign-up, sign-in, reset password etc within the app.